 Mistake 4: Assuming the Field Is Exact

 A football field is 100 yards between goal lines.
-Still, the hash marks are 70 feet 9 inches apart in the NFL (60 feet in college).
-The 40-yard line isn't a mathematical plane — it's a 4-inch-wide stripe.
-Here's the thing — close enough for sports.
 But the painted lines have width.
-In practice, the numbers on the field?
-Practically speaking, they're 6 feet tall and 4 feet wide.
+The hash marks are 70 feet 9 inches apart in the NFL (60 feet in college).
+Even so, the numbers on the field?
+In real terms, they're 6 feet tall and 4 feet wide.
+Even so, the 40-yard line isn't a mathematical plane — it's a 4-inch-wide stripe.
+Consider this: close enough for sports.
 Not close enough for surveying.

 Practical Tips That Actually Work